urql-graphql/urql/.changeset/hungry-cycles-kiss.md

 '@urql/exchange-graphcache': patch
 ---

-Fix typings for resolvers, this allows for an object return with "\_\_typename", ...
+Fix return type for resolvers to allow data objects to be returned with `__typename` as expected